midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

+13 June 2026, UPDATE: I published a pretty big overhaul of many of the files today; make sure to replace all old files with the updated ones (the wallpapers, for instance, are no longer pure black but tinged almost imperceptibly blue).

 The files here quickly set up a visually austere and elegant base DE after a fresh install of Fedora Sway Atomic.
 Some of the files -- such as .bashrc -- are opinionated and thus contain stuff you might not need but that I want in a fresh install (for instance: a simple script that makes dunst timer-notifications via CLI commands like "1m" for "1 minute").
 The files are a work in progress and will be changing continually.

 For the rice to look correct and be functional, you should: